 A business letter

-In his novel 1984, George Orwell wrote about Newspeak,1 which “Big Brother” — i.e., the totalitarian government — wanted to substitute for Oldspeak (everyday English).
+In his novel 1984, George Orwell wrote about Newspeak,1 which “Big Brother” — i.e., the totalitarian government — wanted to replace Oldspeak (everyday English).
 In 1984’s dystopian society, the objective of Newspeak was to strengthen government control of the populace by shaping and limiting its vocabulary.

 I’ve begun this piece by referring to Newspeak simply as a way of putting into context a phrase that is found with distressing frequency in business writing, which is too often written not in everyday language (shall we call it Talkspeak?), but in needlessly awkward phrases I think of as CorporateSpeak.